bregman-arie/devops-exercises/topics/linux/README.md

 <details>
 <summary>How to change the priority of a process?
 Why would you want to do that?</summary><br><b>
+To change the priority of a process, you can use the nice command in Linux.
+The nice command allows you to specify the priority of a process by assigning a priority value ranging from -20 to 19.
+A higher value of priority means lower priority for the process, and vice versa.

+You may want to change the priority of a process to adjust the amount of CPU time it is allocated by the system scheduler.
+For example, if you have a CPU-intensive process running on your system that is slowing down other processes, you can lower its priority to give more CPU time to other processes.
 </b></details>

 <details>
 <summary>Can you explain how network process/connection is established and how it's terminated?></summary><br></b>
+When a client process on one system wants to establish a connection with a server process on another system, it first creates a socket using the socket system call.
+The client then calls the connect system call, passing the address of the server as an argument.
+This causes a three-way handshake to occur between the client and server, where the two systems exchange information to establish a connection.

+Once the connection is established, the client and server can exchange data using the read and write system calls.
+When the connection is no longer needed, the client or server can terminate the connection by calling the close system call on the socket.
 </b></details>

 <details>
 <summary>What <code>strace</code> does?
 What about <code>ltrace</code>?</summary><br><b>
+Strace is a debugging tool that is used to monitor the system calls made by a process.
+It allows you to trace the execution of a process and see the system calls it makes, as well as the signals it receives.
+This can be useful for diagnosing issues with a process, such as identifying why it is hanging or crashing.

+Ltrace, on the other hand, is a similar tool that is used to trace the library calls made by a process.
+It allows you to see the function calls made by a process to shared libraries, as well as the arguments passed to those functions.
+This can be useful for diagnosing issues with a process that involve library calls, such as identifying why a particular library is causing a problem.

 </b></details>

 <details>